 The Nashville Statement serves as a gracious, but firm affirmation of a biblical worldview on issues of sexual activity and gender absolutes.
 And yes, I do believe in biblical absolutes.
 The affirmations present in the statement do not in any way try to force a conservative view on unsuspecting readers.
 If you read it, you know from the preamble that “To forget our Creator is to forget who we are, for he made us for himself.
 And we cannot know ourselves truly without truly knowing him who made us.
 We did not make ourselves.
 We are not our own.
 Our true identity, as male and female persons, is given by God.
 It is not only foolish, but hopeless, to try to make ourselves what God did not create us to be.”
 Those who processed through this manuscript and signed their names to it in Nashville, did so knowing they would be beat up by a sometimes belligerent populous, all of whom clamor for a tolerance they themselves are unwilling to extend.
 Why?
 Because in the end, truth is worth the bruising.

 Truth, Although Potentially Offensive, Is Still The Goal

 In the coming days and weeks I am sure many witty and seemingly well intentioned statements and articles like this one will be posted across the internet finding fault for all sorts of reasons.
 However, christians must remain diligent, sorting through the muck and the mire.
-For not many things can be as dangerous to a society than confusing hubris for courage and wit for wisdom.
-For those who will claim the Nashville Statement divides and does nothing to reach the heart of the unbelievers living in these lifestyles, I can only say the divide is in worldview and not a statement.
+For only a few things can be as dangerous to a society than confusing hubris for courage and wit for wisdom.
+For those who will claim the Nashville Statement divides and does nothing to reach the heart of the unbeliever living in such a lifestyle, I can only say the divide is in worldview and not a statement.
 Lastly, a statement of 14 affirmations can never reach a person, only loving Christ-followers can.
 Be careful not to ascribe to the Nashville Statement the abdication of individuals living out the truth among their friends.